Do you want to know how to edit a robots.txt file in WordPress?

 The robots.txt file is important if you want to:

-- Optimize Your Site Load Speed — by telling bots to not waste time on pages you don’t want them to crawl and index, you can free up resources and increase your site load speed.
+- Optimize Your Site Load Speed — by telling bots not to waste time on pages you don’t want them to crawl and index, you can free up resources and increase your site load speed.

-- Optimizing Your Server Usage — blocking bots that are wasting resources, will clean up your server and reduce 404 errors.
+- Optimizing Your Server Usage — blocking bots that are wasting resources will clean up your server and reduce 404 errors.

 When to Use the Meta Noindex Tag Instead of Robots.txt

-However, if your primary goal is to stop certain pages from being included in search engine results, the proper approach is to use a meta noindex tag.
+If your primary goal is to stop certain pages from being included in search engine results, using a noindex meta tag is the proper approach.

 This is because the robots.txt is not directly telling search engines not to index content – it’s just telling them not to crawl it.